supahcraig/rpcn_snowflake/README.md

 You'll need a Snowflake account (the basic trial account will work perfectly).
 You'll also need Python 3.11 or greater, as well as redpanda-connect 4.39.0 or greater.
 Lastly you'll optionally need to be able to deploy a Docker container to deploy Redpanda if you don't have access to Redpanda cloud or similar.

+The python data generator uses Faker, requests, and several other modules defined in `requirments.txt`, which you will need to pip install into the virtual environment of your choice.

 ## Database setup

 ### Keypair authentication setup